 Our Live Chat is currently unavailable due to lockdown restrictions outside of the UK.

-- How do recent events effect the delivery/return or repair of my device or accessory?
+- How is the delivery/return or repair of my device or accessory affected?

 - I’m experiencing Network issues – what do I do?